qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config_articles.rst

 "packages" Key
 ==============

 For a general introduction to parts and packages see this separate :doc:`document <pages/parts_overview>`.
-Here is more information on specifics of the <generator_config_ref#packages> config key.
+Here is more information on specifics of the :doc:`generator_config_ref#packages` config key.

 parts/<part_name>/include
 -------------------------

-The way the part system is currently implemented has some caveats in the way *parts/*/include* keys and the general <generator_config_ref#include> key interact:
+The way the part system is currently implemented has some caveats in the way *parts/*/include* keys and the general :doc:`generator_config_ref#include` key interact:

 a) The general "include" key, i.e. the class list with all dependencies fully expanded, provides the "master list" of classes for the given application.
 All classes given in the part "include"s, including all their dependencies, are checked against this list.
 If any of those classes is not in the master list, it will not be included in the app.